Gridiffin/pcds2030db_fork/.github/implementations/simplify_create_program.md

 # Simplify Create Program Functionality - Updated Approach

 ## Overview
-Simplify the create program functionality to create programs as "empty vessels" (like initiatives) without any reporting period or submission.
-Users will add submissions for specific periods later when they need to report progress.
+Simplify the create program functionality to create programs as "templates" (like initiatives) without any reporting period or submission.
+Users will add progress reports for specific periods later when they need to report progress.

 ## Current State
 - Complex wizard interface with 3 steps (Basic Info, Targets, Review)